-In this, and the following several sections we discuss the steps to install and use hypre on a Unix-like operating system, such as Linux, AIX and Mac OS X. Information on using hypre under Windows is given in Section 7.5.
+In this and the following several sections, we discuss the steps to install and use hypre on a Unix-like operating system, such as Linux, AIX, and Mac OS X. Alternatively, the CMake build system [8] can be used, and is the best approach for building hypre on Windows systems in particular (see the INSTALL file for details).